Creating a clan

 This also means that your clan can still complete a raid, even if you have fewer than six members.
 A special “Oathkeeper’s Score” will be given to your clan for these activities, which lets seekers know if your clan typically sticks it out with newcomers until they complete a mission.
 Should you work particularly well with the new players, you can add them to your clan to act as guides for future missions.

-For the Leviathan raid, you can also use Guided Games to match your clan up with other players, but it’s a little bit trickier.
-Look for the Leviathan raid option in the top right of your destination page, and there will be a small badge next to it for Guided Games.
+For the raids, you can also use Guided Games to match your clan up with other players, but it’s a little bit trickier.
+Look for the raid option in the top right of your destination page, and there will be a small badge next to it for Guided Games.

-At least half of the people in your party must already be clan members in order to be a Guide, and you must have a power level of 280.
-As a seeker, you’re free to search for a spot as soon as it’s available at power level 260, but the average wait is around 40 minutes.
+At least half of the people in your party must already be clan members in order to be a Guide, and you must have a power level of 280 for first-year content.
+As a seeker, you’re free to search for a spot as soon as it’s available at power level 260, but the average wait can be extensive.